balasubramani7010/M1_Bus_ticket_booking_App/1_Requirements/README.md

 # Introduction
-The aim of the project is to book tickets,cancel tickets in bus lines.It will be very useful for the daily commutes.
+The aim of the project is to book tickets,cancel tickets in railway lines.It will be very useful for the daily commutes.

 # SWOT ANALYSIS
 ## Strength